Sand lizard guide: how to identify, where they're found and the threats they face

 In spring, males emerge, sporting their vivid green breeding finery.
-After mating, females lay up to 18 eggs, which are carefully excavated and artificially incubated to maximise their chances of survival.
-Juveniles hatch within six weeks and, again, are held in outdoor vivaria until release.
+After mating, females lay up to 18 eggs, which are carefully excavated and artificially incubated to maximise their changes of survival.

 How and where are the hatchlings released?

 Juveniles and sometimes sub-adult lizards (of unknown sex) are released across a site in cohorts of 80 per year over three consecutive years.